 You wrote an email for work and sent it to an email group.
-After you sent it, you realized that you sent it to the wrong group.
-You send another message to the same group, which says:
+After you sent it, you realize that you sent it to the wrong group.
+You send another message to the same group, which says this.

 Please disregard my last message.
 It was mistakenly sent to the wrong group.

 "Please disregard ___" means "Please don't pay attention to ___".

 This is a formal phrase that you can use when there's a mistake or something that you don't want people to notice:

 Please disregard the last section.
 It's not really important for what we're talking about.